of the All Ireland Fleadh Cheoil, 2010

 Irish Cabaret singers.

-Cypress, Tennessee and Ireland with the orchestra.
-We also played at
+Cypress, Tennessee, and Ireland with the orchestra.
+We also played

 there was plenty of practical experience as well as learning.
 It was